 Many green spaces and parks including the Bois-de-l'Ile-Bizard Nature Park and many interesting recreational facilities such as a public library and a "chalet scout" loaned to the local scouts and used as a gathering place.

 L'Ile-Bizard-Sainte-Genevieve is the least populated borough in the City of Montreal and the most bilingual.
-In average, the local annual household income is clearly higher, half as high as the City of Montreal households.
+In average, the local annual household income is clearly higher, half as high as the households of the City of Montreal.

 However, a commercial revitalization approach is required, especially in Sainte-Genevieve where the income is equivalent to the rest of the City of Montreal and where ample space for new residential constructions is available.